-The members of the committee are Messrs D Piaray (chairman), J M Judin and R Kinross.
+The members of the committee are Messrs J M Judin (chairman), D Piaray and R Kinross.
 All members are independent non-executive directors in terms of the King III report.
-The financial director and the company secretary attend by invitation when appropriate.
+The financial director and the company secretary attend meetings by invitation when appropriate.